Escaping Model Collapse via Synthetic Data Verification: Near-term Improvements and Long-term Convergence: Discussion

-Our study provides a theoretical and empirical characterization of verifier-based synthetic retraining.
+Our study provides a theoretical and empirical characterization of verifier-guided synthetic retraining.
 We show that the process yields \emph{short-term gains} by reducing variance through verifier filtering, but in the \emph{long run} the estimator converges to the verifier’s knowledge center.
 This explains both the promise and the risk of such methods: a high-quality verifier can inject reliable external knowledge, while a biased verifier inevitably steers the model away from the truth.
-Viewed through the information-theoretic lens, our framework formalizes how external signals are incorporated recursively into training and why the outcome reflects the verifier’s information.
+Viewed through the lens of \emph{information elicitation}, our framework formalizes how external signals are incorporated recursively into training and why the outcome reflects the verifier’s information.

-Meanwhile, we also acknowledge the limitations of our results.
-We have focused on linear regression as the analytical testbed.
-Although extensions to generative models such as VAEs validate the theory qualitatively, formal generalization to richer models such as exponential families or simple neural network architectures are interesting future directions.
+Meanwhile, we also acknowledge the limitations of our results.Primarily, our analytical testbed relies on a well-specified parametric setting (linear regression) that assumes the existence of a global, ground-truth optimal parameter $\theta^*$.
+This idealized assumption mathematically abstracts the complex, often competing attributes of a "good" generative model---such as sample diversity and generation quality---into a singular distance metric.
+In practice, while models like LLMs are parametric, they are approximating a true data-generating process that is unknown and highly likely non-parametric.
+For complex domains like natural language, a singular "true model" may not even exist; therefore, defining or evaluating an optimal model remains an open challenge.
+While our empirical extensions to VAEs and LLMs validate the theory qualitatively, formal generalization to richer models such as exponential families or simple neural network architectures are interesting future directions.
 Other future venues include developing sharper bounds for nonlinear models, exploring effectiveness of alternative synthetic design strategies beyond block orthogonalization, and studying verifier dynamics in large language models (LLMs) and vision models.